moredip/Frank/configuration.md

 your app, and a *Server* mode where it listens for commands to launch iOS apps via HTTP.

-When you are running your tests from the command line you can just use the Direct mode.
+When you are running your tests from the command line you can use the default, which is Direct mode.

 ### On your CI server (Hudson, Jenkins, Go, CruiseControl)